CodeWithJo/MobileRobotics/README.md

 Altenatively download the bash files
 Open a new terminal run them from home folder

-If you have git cloned the poject
+If you have git cloned the project

 $ ./run_map_rviz_auto.sh

 $ ./move_around.sh

 If you have not git cloned the project you can run

 $ ./git_clone_project_and_run_map_rviz_auto.sh

 $././move_around.sh